krischer/wfs_input_generator/Readme.md

 ## Usage

-A short Python script is necessary to steer the input file generation.
+The input file generation is steered with a Python scrupt.

 The first step it to create an `InputFileGenerator` object.